-After a few months in Central America we thought we had being thrifty travellers down and considering the locals manage to scrape by on very little, we thought travelling on the cheap in Cuba would be a piece of cake.
+After a few months in Central America, we thought we had being thrifty travellers down and considering the locals manage to scrape by on very little, we thought travelling Cuba on a budget would be a piece of cake.

 Oh how wrong we were.

 Cuba is a world away from Central America in terms of price.
 While we managed to stick to our budget, it was not always easy and was incredibly frustrating at times.
 Not being able to cook our own meals, fixed accommodation costs, the lack of potable tap water and struggling to find adequate supplies to self-cater were some of our biggest budget breakers.

 What saved us?
 The joys of the peso pizza, making meals in our casa particular – breakfast and dinner – a sometimes thing rather than an everyday thing and getting around as much as possible on foot.

 Here are some other tips to help you cut down your costs and travel Cuba on a budget.

 Our first few days in Cuba we became experts at overspending.
 We were in a new exotic place, somewhere we had been looking forward to going all year, we were excited and there were mojitos… lots and lots of mojitos.

 Normally on the road we just try to live as cheap as possible while still doing everything that we really want to do.
 So far this has not stopped us having a great time but we soon realised that in Cuba we would need to be a bit more restrained.

 We settled on a budget of 35 CUC each (the CUC is fixed to the USD).
 This was tight but manageable.
 We just needed to be a little more creative with our choices.
 With the help of our Expense Tracker App we were able to keep a close eye on exactly where our money was going day to day and where we were able to cut down.
 It became the source of many an afternoon discussion, but really helped us to keep on track.